Amanda2026-crypto/smart-campus-connect/README.md

 ## Contributing

-Please read `CONTRIBUTING.md` for details on how to contribute.
+Please read [Contributing Guidelines](CONTRIBUTING.md) for details on how to contribute.

 ---